pb866/fits/README.md

 --------------------------------

-In the python script specify the full file name with file ending of the TUV output file as script arguments.
+In the python script specify the full file name with file ending of the TUV output file as script argument.
-Output is given in the main folder as <scenario name>.dat/pdf.
+Output is given in the main folder as `<scenario name>.dat/pdf`.
-Another file <scenario name>.par is generated with the reaction numbers from the TUV output file and the plain parameters for easier post-processing by further scripts.
+Another file `<scenario name>.par` is generated with the reaction numbers from the TUV output file and the plain parameters for easier post-processing by further scripts.